Literacy

 Conversation is a vital tool in processing new concepts and content.
 It’s also a useful way to help students come up with ideas to share in class.

-Just as conversation improves understanding, writing can help students to make more sense of the subject that they’re learning and relate new ideas to their own lives.
+Just as conversation improves understanding, writing can help students make more sense of what they’re learning and relate new ideas to their own lives.
 After all, it’s impossible to avoid thinking if you’re writing!

 Your students should be writing each day and in each lesson.
 Add writing into your lesson delivery with fun writing activities such as stop and jots, quick writes, one-minute essays, or graffiti conversations.
 Keep in mind that not every writing assignment has to be a formal one.